ryankurte/rust-smoldb/README.md

 # smoldb

-An ***extremely experimental*** abstract database interface over SQLite, designed to allow type-safe NoSQL like storage of serde compatible objects with indexing, without needing to write any SQL
+An ***extremely experimental*** abstract database interface over SQLite, designed to allow type-safe NoSQL-like* storage of `serde` compatible objects with indexing, without needing to write any SQL.

+*you can't actually search arbitrary documents, you have to decide on what to index up front. however, you can _store_ arbitrary documents which might be enough for some applications.

 This consists of a set of traits in [smoldb_traits](smoldb_traits) and a set of proc macros in [smoldb_derive](smoldb_derive), with everything conveniently re-exported in the top-level `smoldb` crate.